Information for training providers

 - tailoring training and assessment to suit an individual's learning and support needs

-- incorporating inclusive practices in training, consistent with the Inclusive Learning Framework.
+- incorporating inclusive practices in training.

 The department applies the following inclusive practices to support learners with disability: